microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/Microsoft.Graph.Security.md

 Create new navigation property to components for security

 ### [New-MgSecurityThreatSubmissionEmailThreat](New-MgSecurityThreatSubmissionEmailThreat.md)
-Create a new emailThreatSubmission object.
+Create new navigation property to emailThreats for security

 ### [New-MgSecurityThreatSubmissionEmailThreatSubmissionPolicy](New-MgSecurityThreatSubmissionEmailThreatSubmissionPolicy.md)
 Create new navigation property to emailThreatSubmissionPolicies for security